HardlyDifficult/Tutorials/Outline.md

 <details><summary>How</summary>

- - On the "Game" tab, near the top, change "Free Aspect" to "5:4"
+ - In the 'Game' tab, near the top, change 'Free Aspect' to '5:4'.

 <img src="http://i.imgur.com/MTnZtu4.png" width=50% />

- - Switch back to the "Scene" tab.
+Switch back to the 'Scene' tab.
 The white box here represents the area that players will see.

 <img src="http://i.imgur.com/eIq2LD2.png" width=50% />

 <hr></details>
 <details><summary>Why use a fixed aspect ratio?</summary>

 We are building a game with a fixed display.
+The camera is not going to follow the character which will simplify the game and level design for this tutorial.
+With a fixed aspect ratio we can design a scene without any camera movement and be sure everyone has the same experience.

-The camera is not going to move.
-In order to design levels without requiring camera effects, we choose a specific aspect ratio to build for.
-Different resolutions will scale the world larger or smaller... but everyone will see the same amount of the world.
+Different resolutions will scale the display larger or smaller but everyone will see the same amount of the world.

 5:4 was an arbitrary choice, use anything you'd like.

 <hr></details>
 <details><summary>Does this impact players of the game as well?</summary>

 No, this option only impacts what you see in the editor.
-When we cut a build for players, we'll update the supported resolutions to match.
-TODO see xxx
+When we cut a build later in this tutorial, we'll update the supported resolutions to match.

 <hr></details>